 Columbia River IT Solutions Joins EasyDMARC’s MSP Program to Enhance Email Security and Deliverability for Clients

-DOVER, DE, UNITED STATES, August 28, 2025 /EINPresswire.com/ -- EasyDMARC, a vendor of the cloud-native email security and deliverability platform, announced today a strategic partnership with Columbia River IT Solutions, a leading managed service provider based in Canada.
+DOVER, DE, UNITED STATES, September 2, 2025 /EINPresswire.com/ -- EasyDMARC, a vendor of the cloud-native email security and deliverability platform, announced today a strategic partnership with Columbia River IT Solutions, a leading managed service provider based in the USA.

 This partnership will help Columbia River IT Solutions’ clients to protect their email domains from being used for phishing and other fraudulent activities, as well as improve their email deliverability rate.